Izumi Watanabe

 Donations also fund the creation of career development programs to help underserved youth access careers and opportunities in real estate.
 These career development programs include job training, workforce development, and skill development.

 Additionally, donations fund a variety of educational resources including webinars and seminars open to all in the industry.
-These educational programs help address long standing DEI challenges in real estate, through providing best practice workshops.
+These educational programs help address long standing challenges of employee experience in real estate, through providing best practice workshops.

 LaSalle’s donation allows them to join respected industry leaders whose contributions create opportunities for the next generation.